 From the Lakota Pine Ridge Indian Reservation to the Kerio Valley of Kenya, we support missions that bring opportunity and empowerment to people of all cultures.
 We show our support through local action, mission trips and financial contributions.

 Despite a great distance between our two organizations, our Kenya partnership is a close, genuinely mutual effort.
 We nurture and support each other in numerous ways.
-Members of First Congregational travel to Kenya on a biannual basis, visiting leaders in the area and the people whom we support.
-First Congo also hosts visitors to our area whenever the opportunity arises.
+Members of First Congregational travel to Kenya regularly, visiting leaders and friends in the area and visiting the Kenya students we support with scholarships.
+First Congregational also hosts visitors from Kenya to our area whenever the opportunity arises.

 Current projects and ministries of our partnership with churches in the Kerio Valley of Kenya include the following:

 - Our student sponsorship program for secondary and university students

 - Makini pads project addressing the hygiene needs of women and girls

 - Funding business training and microloans for women